MindTheSystem/mindthesystem/src/pages/index.md

         image_position: top
         title: Training
         content: >
-          I train your team on the approaches, tools and frameworks, applied to real-life problems that they are prepared to share in a group training setting.
+          I will train your team on the approaches, tools and frameworks, applied to real-life problems that they are prepared to share in a group training setting.